Tests for Bacterial Vaginosis

 bacterial vaginosis take samples of fluid and cells

-from the vagina to see if this vaginal infection is present.
+from the vagina to see if signs of infection are present.

-high vaginal pH, clue cells, and a fishy odor usually are enough signs that
+high vaginal pH, clue cells, and a fishy odor are some signs that

 bacterial vaginosis is present.

 large numbers of bacteria, such as Gardnerella, that

 cause bacterial vaginosis.

 Few or no clue cells are